iygeal/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 These designs provide a basic understanding of web infrastructure concepts.
 Real-world deployments might involve additional components and configurations.
 Security is paramount.
 Always implement firewalls, HTTPS, and intrusion detection/prevention systems for robust protection.
 Monitoring is crucial for proactive problem identification and website health maintenance.

+Task 4: Highly Scalable and Fault-Tolerant Web Infrastructure
+===
+This design prioritizes both scalability and fault tolerance for foobar.com.

+Components:
+---

+User: Initiates web requests.
+Internet: Connects users to the firewall.
+3 Firewalls: Filter incoming and outgoing traffic on each server group (Load Balancers, Web/App Servers, Database).
+2 Load Balancers (HAproxy) configured as a cluster: Distribute traffic across web and application servers in an active-active HA configuration.
+Web Server Cluster: Contains multiple servers running Nginx (web server software).
+This allows for horizontal scaling to handle increased traffic.
+Application Server Cluster: Contains multiple servers running your application code.
+Similar to the web server cluster, this enables horizontal scaling of application logic.
+Database Cluster (MySQL): This can be configured for redundancy in several ways (Active/Passive Failover or Multi-Master Replication).